 And when you get there – evidence clearly shows us that being generous with our money makes us happier – and richer!

-Secret Habits of Self-Made Millionaires: How to Save Money and Achieve Financial Freedom
+How To Save Money And Achieve Financial Freedom

 Did you know that the decisive factor in the achievement of financial freedom is the development of specific habits?